 Hours: Mon-Thurs 7:30am - 5:00pm & Fri 7:30am-12:30pm Purpose: Our newest residence halls are currently located on main campus comprised of a mix of shared and private accommodations.
 Zachary Taylor Hall, a traditional residential facility, features private rooms and bathroom facilities with shower stalls on the west and east side of each floor.
 The Village Organizational Community consists of several Greek organizational houses and the Village residence hall.

-Southeastern Oaks offers students who have earned a minimum of 30 greatit house and maintain and maint of 30 credit hours and maintain a minimum 2.3 GPA an apartment option with the convenience of living on campus.
+Southeastern Oaks offers students who have earned a minimum of 30 credit hours and maintain a minimum 2.3 GPA an apartment option with the convenience of living on campus.
 For more information, please e-mail us at universityhousing@ selu.edu or www.selu.edu/liveoncampus.